josedolz/cvml-reading_group/README.md

 # Welcome to Our Reading Group in CV and ML

 This website contains resources, meeting notes, and updates for our PhD/MSc and post-docs reading group.
+They will take place every Wednesday at 11h00 AM at the LIVIA laboratory.

 ## Upcoming Meetings